remotion-dev/remotion/packages/docs/docs/lambda.md

 ## Node.JS API

 Everything you can do using the CLI, you can also control using Node.JS APIs.
-Refer to the left sidebar to see the list of available APIs.
+See the reference [here](/docs/lambda/api).

 ## License